 The population is aging, that much we know.
 But it’s the implications of this for individuals that should really have the attention of financial advisors.

 What happens when medical science begins to help everyone live longer lives?
-We’ll all need to plan for longer retirement periods, and think longer term than many of us are right now.
+We’ll all need to plan for longer retirement periods and think longer term than many of us.

 But what if it doesn’t stop there?

 What if we all live to 100?
 110?
 150?

 How will that change the prevailing thinking about retirement planning and investing?
 How will that change the “four percent rule”?
 How should we get ready for a 50+ year retirement?